-With Auterion Enterprise PX4, manufacturers as well as operators can rely on a compliant Remote ID implementation based on open source software.
+With Auterion OS, manufacturers as weel as operators can rely on a compliant Remote ID implementation, based on open source software

-To comply with the final Remote ID rule, manufacturers need to produce standard Remote ID drones and meet the requirements of this rule beginning 18 months after the effective date of the rule (mid 2022).
+To comply with the final rule of Remote Identification of Unmanned Aircraft (Part 89), manufacturers need to produce standard Remote ID drones and meet the requirements of this rule by September 16, 2022.

-We enable drone manufacturers to build drones compliant with remote ID standards leveraging the Auterion software platform and our reference design, Skynode.
+We enable drone manufacturers to build drones compliant with remote ID standards leveraging the Auterion software platform and Skynode™.

 What is Remote ID?

 Remote ID is often referred to as a “digital license plate” for drones.
 It provides identification of drones in flight as well as the location of their ground control stations, providing crucial information to ensure public safety.
 The resulting airspace awareness reduces the risk of drone interference with other aircraft, people and property on the ground.
 Remote ID is an essential building block toward safely allowing more complex unmanned aircraft operations, such as BVLOS flights.